waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/2-sprint-2-mvp.md

 ## Testing Delete Task

-Replace this text with notes about what you are testing, how you tested it, and the outcome of the testing
+I am testing what happens when a task is deleted.
+The task was deleted from the database and all of the volunteers of that task as well.

 ![Delete task](screenshots/delete-task.gif)